opsdisk/metagoofil/README.md

 The maximum file download switch, `-m`, allows you to only download files that are less than that maximum value in bytes, with 5000000 being the default (about 5 MB).

-Lastly, the addition of the `-e` delay switch allows you to specify the time delay in seconds between searches.
+The addition of the `-e` delay switch allows you to specify the time delay in seconds between searches.
 If you request searches too quickly, Google will think you are a script or bot and will block your IP address for a while.
 Experiment to see what works best for you.

+Lastly, the `-r` switch allows you to specify the number of threads to use when downloading files.
+Note that one network appliance / DDoS cloud solution detected the script as a bot and returned a 188 byte HTML file stating:

+    The requested URL was rejected.
+Please consult with your administrator.

+    Your support ID is: 1234567890

+If that happens, just set the number of threads to 1...it will take longer but you will not get blocked.

 ##### Metadata Extraction